SciML/NonlinearSolve.jl/docs/src/basics/faq.md

 nothing # hide
 ```

-Oh no!
-This is type unstable.
-This is because ForwardDiff.jl will chunk the jacobian
+Ah it is still type stable.
+But internally since the chunksize is not statically inferred,
-computation and the type of this chunksize can't be statically inferred.
-To fix this, we
+it will be dynamic and lead to dynamic dispatch.
+To fix this, we directly specify the
-directly specify the chunksize:
+chunksize:

 ```@example type_unstable
-@code_warntype solve(prob,
+@code_warntype solve(
+    prob,
     NewtonRaphson(;
-        autodiff = AutoForwardDiff(; chunksize = NonlinearSolve.pickchunksize(prob.u0))))
+        autodiff = AutoForwardDiff(; chunksize = NonlinearSolve.pickchunksize(prob.u0))
+    )
+)
 nothing # hide
 ```